 Now I'm a bit worried because I see all those shiny new things that Apple is planning to add into the Swift language and I wonder what might happen this time.

 An "actor" is a new type of class which has its own internal private queue onto which its functions execute to ensure thread-safety, an actor's exposed functions can only be async.
 How does that help concurrency you may ask?
 Well you see, you can have many actors in your program and they execute concurrently between themselves, they are islands of serialization in a sea of concurrency.
 Now I don't know about you but to me it seems a hell of a lot like what we did all these years ago and that failed miserably.
 I'm not even sure actors can be made right because this very idea of using async everywhere to protect shared state is very problematic.
 If there is one thing that this whole story told me it is that async should be used with extreme caution and only when it really makes sense (and protecting shared state isn't one of those things).
 If you see an async interface and can't understand why it needs to be async then it probably shouldn't.
 I know there are discussions about suspending the actor's internal queue while awaiting in order to avoid the interleaved calls issue but to me this is a clear indication that the whole idea is misguided (I've been there already, we've done that, this is an unfortunate trick that makes deadlocks possible).
-As for the rest (async/await, structured concurrency) it's probably ok but lowers the cost of writing async code even more which is good if we want people to write more async code.
+As for the rest (async/await, structured concurrency) it's probably ok but lowers the cost of writing async code even more which is only good if we want people to write more async code.

 The most alarming thing to me is the long-lasting impact that the libdispatch has on our entire software ecosystem.
 12 years after the introduction of the libdispatch I still see it being misused almost everywhere I look.
 I still see people tweeting and writing blog posts recommending practices that are now known to be problematic.
 I still see async code that shouldn't be and programs spawning way too many threads.
 I don't think this is ever going away.
 Now is probably the time to be extra-careful because of the long-lasting impact these APIs have on our software (including operating systems).
 Once things like actors are out, they are going to be used and there will be no stopping it.
 We should certainly wonder about the long-term impact and consequences.